Ospreys (Fish Hawks 魚鷹) in Action

 1. Osprey in Flight

-Please press the F11 key on your keyboard to get full-screen view of photos and web page.
-Pressing F11 key
+Please press the F11 key (Fn key and F11 key on laptop PC) on your keyboard to get full-screen view of

-again will return to your normal screen with various tool bars.
+photos and web page.
+Pressing F11 key again will return to your normal screen with various tool bars.

 Another view of the osprey hovering in mid air looking down for fish in the pond